 We routinely communicate safety information to regulatory authorities as a part of our expedited and periodic reporting and risk management activities.

-Regulatory authorities worldwide monitor the benefit/risk balance of marketed drugs, in accordance with each country's local or regional laws and regulations.
+Regulatory authorities worldwide, including the FDA, monitor the benefit/risk balance of marketed drugs, in accordance with each country's local or regional laws and regulations.

 In some instances, regulatory authorities may decide to directly communicate with the public.

 By law, Lilly is required to report safety information to regulatory authorities according to specific timelines.
 This mandatory reporting includes:

 Lilly is also required to promptly communicate with regulatory authorities when Lilly becomes aware of any new safety information that might influence the evaluation of a product's benefits and risks.